dwkerwin/koa-apikey/README.md

       '/v1/login'
     ],
     // specify a custom header name for the API key
+    // headers must be lower case and can use dashes but not underscores
     customHeaderName: 'my-custom-apikey-header',
     // if you need to TEMPORARILY turn on debug logging, which would show
     // the API keys in the environment and those that are passed, set to true
+    // also execute with DEBUG=koa-apikey node index.js to see output
     useDebugLoggingShowingSecrets: false
 }));